travitch/llvm-data-interop/README.md

 You need the development libraries and headers, so be sure to install the llvm-3.X-dev package, where X is the version you would like to use.
 You will also need clang.

+# Changes

+## v0.3.0

+ * Support LLVM-3.3 (contributed by Patrick Hulin)
+ * Minor breaking change in MetaDW*Type.
+These no longer have a MetaDWFile; instead, they directly contain their file and directory information.